Who is Andrew Brunson, The Pastor Prompting Sanctions Threats Against Turkey?

 "The threat of sanctioning Turkey sends a clear message to that nation — and every nation in the world — that when it comes to religious freedom, the United States means business," Moore told NPR in a statement to NPR.

+Moore said a coalition of influential Christian pastors and advocacy groups are preparing to urge their congregations and other networks to boycott Turkish tourism, including Turkish Airlines, in an effort to put pressure on Turkey to release Brunson.
+He said the coalition wants to highlight the pastor's plight "while there's momentum" around the issue.

+The message, Moore said, is, "If Turkey isn't safe for Brunson, it isn't safe for us."

-Tony Perkins, another Trump ally and advisor, the move a "clear, unequivocal message to the tyrants in Turkey" in a tweet.
+Tony Perkins, another Trump ally and advisor, called the move a "clear, unequivocal message to the tyrants in Turkey" in a tweet.

 Brunson is being represented by the American Center for Law and Justice, which released a statement crediting Trump's "critical role" in Brunson's release from prison this week.
 The group's chief counsel, Jay Sekulow, has also represented Trump in legal matters.